⚠️ Trigger Warning:

 Prominent Banker Dies at Gala, Poison Suspected.

 Guests of the party whispered behind manicured hands about the woman in crimson silk, the phantom who vanished into the night.
-But no one spoke her name—no one except Clara Morales.
+But no one spoke her name.
+No one except Clara Morales.
 The newsroom hummed with the low growl of printers, the faint sting of burnt coffee, and the relentless click-clack of computer keyboards.
 Clara sat hunched at her desk, her masquerade mask from the night before discarded like a dead moth beneath the light of her lamp.
 Her eyes burned from sleeplessness, her skin still smelling faintly of spilled champagne and panic.

 The cursor on her computer screen blinked, demanding truth.
 As she typed, her fingers trembled slightly.